isomerpages/mse/news/---speeches/_posts/2023-07-19-speech-by-ms-grace-fu-at-the-high-level-political-forum-on-sustainable-development.md

 14  Solar power, hydrogen, and electricity imports will play key roles.

-a)  We have grown our capacity for solar power – our most viable renewable energy source – by more than six times since our last VNR.
+a)  We have grown our capacity for solar power – our most viable renewable energy source – by more than four times since our last VNR.

 b)  We have launched a National Hydrogen Strategy to accelerate decarbonisation in the power and industry sectors, as well as the maritime and aviation sectors.